pdidev/pdi/CONTRIBUTING.md

 A few things about this repository are worth knowing before you start, because they are not what you might expect and they shape everything else.

-**This is a superbuild, not a single CMake project.**
+**This is a self-recursive superbuild.**
-The top-level `CMakeLists.txt` does not `add_subdirectory` the components.
-Instead, each of them, the PDI library, every plugin, the examples, the test suites, is declared as an *independent* CMake project assembled with `ExternalProject_Add`, and each is built and installed into a staging tree that the others then find through `find_package(PDI)`.
+A single `CMakeLists.txt` plays two roles, chosen by `PDI_SUPERBUILD`.
+When `ON`, it builds the dependencies the distribution ships and then re-invokes *itself* with the flag off.
+When `OFF`, it is the project root and the PDI library, the plugins, examples, and tests are added with `add_subdirectory` and configured in a single pass.
-The practical consequences are covered in [Project structure](#project-structure); the one to remember now is that a component can also be configured and built on its own against an already installed PDI.
+The practical consequences are covered in [Project structure](#project-structure).

 **Most functionality lives in plugins.**
 The PDI core deliberately knows nothing about HDF5, NetCDF, Python or MPI.